WileyBui/Create-It-Now/README.md

 The notification modal only appears when the user is logged in.
 The notification number is composed of the number of how many notifications that have not dismissed by the user.

-There are 3 categories for the notifications: Lists/To-Do, Journal/Notes, and Site Notification (where the admin sends an important messages to everyone).
+There are 3 categories for the notifications: Lists/To-Do (upcoming deadlines), Journal/Notes (milestones/complete journals ready), and Site Notification (where the admin sends an important messages to everyone).
 The user can click "Dismiss" or "Dismiss all" to decrease the notification number.
 Additionally, they can just close the modal by clicking "Close."

-### All Journal Entries
+### All Journal Entries (For a Project)
-![All Journal Entries](mockUpImages/AllJournalEntriesPage.png "All Journal Entries")
+![All Journal Entries](mockUpImages/AllJournalEntriesPage.png "All Journal Entries") After the user completes a to-do list for a project, they can review the steps they took to bring their craft to fruition.
+This page shows the completion (or progress thus far) of the project, showing the milestones of the project.
+The journal will be a nice accompaniment to the completed project and may serve as a reminder of the work that was achieved.

 ## Testing Notes